Student Presenter Guidelines

 - consider the audience of novice and experienced English teachers,

-- prepare a one-page handout and upload to the "Future Is Now" Google folder and your Flipgrid presentation,
+- prepare a one-page handout and upload to the "Future Is Now" Google folder,

-- attend the virtual and/or in-person meet and greets (if applicable),
+- attend the ELATE-GS meet and greet (if applicable),

-For those participating at the in-person NCTE Annual Convention, student presenters are expected to...
+During the session, student presenters are expected to...

 - dress professionally (i.e., classroom teaching attire)